Bankrupting DoS Attackers: Introduction

 \subsection{Our Results}

-For a given input, let {\boldmath{$g$}} be the number of good jobs, {\boldmath{$\AdvTotal$}} be the total cost to the Byzantine adversary, and {\boldmath{$\estGap$}} be the estimation gap for the input.
-Our primary goal is to minimize the algorithmic cost --- i.e. RB costs for good jobs plus provisioning costs for the server --- as a function of $g$, $\AdvTotal$, and $\estGap$
+For a given input, let {\boldmath{$g$}} be the number of good jobs, {\boldmath{$\AdvTotal$}} be the total spent by the adversary, and $\estGap$ be the estimation gap for the input.
+Our primary goal is to minimize the algorithmic cost --- i.e. fees plus service costs --- as a function of $g$, $\AdvTotal$, and $\estGap$

-We first describe and analyze an algorithm \Linear for the without-latency problem variant.
-Our first result is the following (See Sections~\ref{s:linear} and~\ref{s:lin-anal}).